So, you’re planning to order a delivery of fresh, green sod to install, finally making your yard that lush oasis of your dreams.

 Here at Ground Source, most of our customers hire us to both remove their existing turf and then install a fresh new sod lawn.

-But if you’re tackling the installation yourself, here are some pro tips for sod delivery in Orlando:
+But if you’re tackling the sod installation yourself, here are some pro tips to prepare for sod delivery::

 1. Plan Ahead for Sod Delivery